g000001/srfi-25/README.md

-* SRFI-25: Multi-dimensional Array Primitives
+# SRFI 25 for CL: Multi-dimensional Array Primitives

 - Copyright (C) Jussi Piitulainen (2001).
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining